stat133-sp19/hw-stat133-JIYU1998/workout01/report/workout01-yu-ji.md

     4 Klay Thompson    640   329      51.4
     5 Draymond Green   346   171      49.4

 To be more specific, in terms of 2-point shooting, Iguodala and Durant are far ahead of their counterparts in making scores, although Iguodala had the least 2-point shots.
 So if there is anything else to work with, maybe Iguodala should try to find more scoring chance under the premise that he has already fulfilled his duties for his position, or other teammates can pass the ball to him to score the 2-point if possible.
+While Stephen Curry and Klay Thompson are on the middle level in the team.

     # A tibble: 5 x 4
       name           total  made perc_made